 We have corrected an immaterial disclosure error in the previously disclosed disaggregated revenue balances relating to the timing of revenue for the year ended December 31, 2020.
 For the year ended December 31, 2020, the amount of \$2.2 million was revised from over time to point in time related to revenue recognition in the table above.
-Diagnostic Services for goods transferred over time decreased by \$1.7 million, with a corresponding increase to revenue recognized for goods transferred over time decreased by \$0.5 million, with a corresponding increase to revenue recognized for goods and services transferred at a point in time.
-The total amount of revenue recognized for goods and services transferred at a point in time.
-The total amount of revenue or the period in which it was recognized, therefore, they had no effect on the Consolidated Balance Sheets, Statements of Operations and Cash Flows for the periods presented.
+Diagnostic Services for goods transferred over time decreased by \$1.7 million, with a corresponding increase to revenue recognized for goods and services transferred at a point in time.
+The timing of revenue recognized for goods and services transferred at a point in time.
+The timing of revenue recognized for goods and services transferred at a point in time.
+The adjustments did not impact the total amount of revenue or the period in which it was recognized, therefore, they had no effect on the Consolidated Balance Sheets, Statements of Operations and Cash Flows for the periods presented.